datacamp/courses-introduction-to-python/chapter4.md

 # Print out the mean of np_height

-# Print out the median of np_width
+# Print out the median of np_height

 ```